 Vietnam is a friendly and safe place for backpackers, also very cheap with lots of food (I just can’t stop eating the spring rolls!), diverse, sometimes flashy and, above all, very simple.

 In the morning I feel like being in China and at night it becomes as posh as New York.
-Most of travellers I have met here say their journey in Vietnam has gone smoothly and safely.
+Most of travelers I have met here say their journey in Vietnam has gone smoothly and safely.

 Those who entered the Vietnamese houses and tried to live like locals say Vietnamese are very hospitable and they felt like home.
 I feel the same way actually.